Muhsin Ibrahim

 to lead the country, at least not in our lifetime.
 I outright disagreed with

 him then.
-It is now I see what he saw years back.
+It is now that I see what he saw years back.
 I personally do not consider

 Swimming